Participants must be enrolled in grades 9- 12 within the state of Michigan. Public, private and home school students are eligible.

 AT THE CHAPTER LEVEL, our local contest is run by NMA’s Blue Cross Blue Shield of Michigan chapter 141.
 Students compete for prizes of $500, $250 and $100.
 The first place winner advances to the East LDC contest.

-AT THE NATIONAL LEVEL in the Fall, the two finalists from East LDC and two from West LDC compete at the NMA Annual Conference.
-Cash prizes are $4,000, $1,000, and two $500 third place prizes.
+AT THE NATIONAL LEVEL in the Fall, finalists compete at the NMA Annual Conference.
+Cash prizes are $4,000, $1,000 and two $500 third place prizes.